 Neighborhoods – Bellevue’s multiple neighborhoods define the area with individual style, history, and culture.
-Each also has its own pace, ranging from lakeside living at Newport Shores to the countryside of Eastgate/Cougar hills to the luxury of downtown living.
-Others, like Northeast Bellevue abut Microsoft.
+Each also has its own pace, ranging from lakeside living in Meydenbauer Bay, to more of a rural feel in Eastgate/Cougar hills, to the luxury of downtown high-rise living.
+Other neighborhoods like Northeast Bellevue are nearby Microsoft, making them desirable for tenants that work there.
 The city also has a thriving neighborhood outreach program focused on improvement and local development.

-Education – With multiple schools to choose from, Bellevue has a lot to offer for families of small children and college age children alike.
-The Bellevue School District is one of the most celebrated in the region, with dozens of local schools.
-You can use the district’s tool to find out which schools your investment property aligns with.
-Bellevue is near 98 preschools, 44 elementary schools, 23 middle schools, and 16 high schools, as well as the Bellevue University and the City University of Seattle.
+Education – The schools in Bellevue are a major draw for tenants.
+With multiple schools to choose from, Bellevue has a lot to offer for families of small children and college age children alike.
+The Bellevue School District is one of the most celebrated in the region, with dozens of local schools and many ranking near the best in the nation.
+You can use the district’s online tool to find out which schools your investment property aligns with.
+There are 98 preschools, 44 elementary schools, 23 middle schools, and 16 high schools, as well as the Bellevue College in the Bellevue area.

 Parks & Trails – Like other cities in the area, Bellevue is home to multiple parks and trails, with more than 100 options to choose from.
 With 96 miles of trails, plus recreations and guided tours, as well as sports, there’s also plenty to do throughout the year.
 Bellevue partners with My Parks and Recreations to offer an interactive map with search functionality here.

 What can you expect to get for rent for a Bellevue investment property?

 - $1.35 – $1.90 per square foot (3000 sq ft home rents for approximately $4000 per month)